theoccupied/TC-comp-1/README.md

   - No free AND gates.
   - No free (A && ¬B) gates.
   - For that matter, no free gates whatsoever.

+For the sake of clarity, by free OR gates I am not referring to the use of switches.
+That is intended behaviour.
+This blacklist is against unintended behaviour.